The plain answer

 On a £1,200/month tenancy, full management at 12% + VAT costs roughly £173/month or £2,074/year per property.
 Tenant-find only at 1 month’s rent costs £1,200 at the start of each let.
 If you can manage the operational layer yourself, and have a system that produces evidence on demand, self-management commonly saves a 4-figure sum per property per year.

-That is the gap LetCompliance is built to close: deadline tracking, tenant comms, certificate evidence, RRA 2025 notices and tax pack, all priced from £14.99/month total, not per property.
+That is the gap LetCompliance’s property management software is built to close: deadline tracking, tenant comms, certificate evidence, RRA 2025 notices and tax pack, all priced from £14.99/month total, not per property.

 Keep the agent, or keep the £2,000+?

-LetCompliance gives you the compliance system, tenant portal, statutory notices and tax pack a letting agent runs, for £14.99/month total, not 12% of rent.
+LetCompliance is the property management software that gives you the compliance system, tenant portal, statutory notices and tax pack a letting agent runs, for £14.99/month total, not 12% of rent.
 14-day free trial.
 No card.

 UK-built, UK-onlyCancel any timeNot affiliated with any agency listed above